vdaular-dev/kantv/README.md

 ### Contribution

- If you want to contribute to project DeepSpeech, be sure to review the [opening issues](https://github.com/zhouwg/kantv/issues?q=is%3Aopen+is%3Aissue).
+ If you want to contribute to project KanTV, be sure to review the [opening issues](https://github.com/zhouwg/kantv/issues?q=is%3Aopen+is%3Aissue).

  We use [GitHub issues](https://github.com/zhouwg/kantv/issues) for tracking requests and bugs, please see [how to submit issue in this project ](https://github.com/zhouwg/kantv/issues/1).